JannieI/canvas-workstation-V3/src/app/roadmap.md

     - also used for auto-save: all the steps are saved here, and synced to server at specified  interval (setting on client)
     ButtonBars: Decide on what to do with Widget- and Shape-ButtonBars and 2 forms - AFTER UI and functionality has been decided.
 Maybe remove them, or only allow for order ...
 For now,palette cannot be changed.

-    17.Decide what buttons to keep on widget - for now can only think about link button in  presentation mode.
     Should we de-select all Ws when we change Tabs, or load a new D?
 If not, may be confusing but handy.
 If do, where do we do it - GlobVar functions, or in App component (and update Globals back, which does not make sense)